gerlero/openfoam-app/README.md

 Get the native macOS version of ParaView from the [official site](https://www.paraview.org/download/) or [install with Homebrew](https://formulae.brew.sh/cask/paraview) (prefer the latter if you'd like to use OpenFOAM's `paraFoam` command).

-### Why do I see a dialog that says the app "can't be opened because it is from an unidentified developer"?
+### Why do I see a dialog that says the app "cannot be opened because the developer cannot be verified"?

 This message appears because the app is not notarized by Apple.
 You can tell macOS to allow the app to run by [right-clicking on the app in a Finder window and selecting Open from the context menu](https://docs.brew.sh/FAQ#why-cant-i-open-a-mac-app-from-an-unidentified-developer).
 You only need to do this for the first launch of the app.